jonnor/tapecore/README.md

 * Add laser reducing light on sides+top, using window tinting film.
 * Fix parametrics to respect material size+clearance

-v1.3 = reprap
+v1.3 = reprap?

 * Test maximum cut depth in wood/plastic and 2.5w
 * Test splitting gantry into 2/3 pieces

 ## Handy A2

+Medium-sized machine, A2 workarea (60x42cm)

-* Based on Handy A4 design, scaled up to A2 workarea (60x42cm)
+* Scaled up version of Handy A4 design
 * Aim for 60x120 footprint or smaller.
 Can still fit on a typical table
 * Splits gantry, sidewalls and rails into 2/3 pieces.
 * Extend the corner brackets to also connect to side stiffeners